Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Preliminary

 \subsection{Analytic function}

 Analyticity is a useful property in both measure theory and differential topology.
 For a compact domain $\cD$, real-analytic functions are dense in the space of continuous function $C(\cD)$ under Whitney $C^0$-topology \citep{grauert1958levi}, i.e., with respect to uniform convergence on compact sets.
 Therefore, assuming analyticity is reasonable in many settings.
-It is defined as follows. \begin{definition}[Analytic function] A function $f(x)= :U\to\RR^m$, with an open subset $U\subseteq\RR^m$, is called real-analytic on U, if for each $x_0\in U$, the function $f_i(x)$ can be represented by a convergent power series in some neighborhood of $x_0$, for all $i=1,\cdots,m$. \end{definition}

-Many activation functions and components in neural networks are real-analytic.
-For example: \begin{corollary} Any product, sum, and composition of softmax, tanh, sigmoid, GELU, SiLU, polynomial, $\tau_\epsilon$, and exponential functions, is real-analytic. \end{corollary} The above corollary implies that feedforward layers using tanh, GELU, or SiLU, as well as attention layers with softmax or linear activation, are real-analytic.
+It is defined as follows. \begin{definition}[Analytic function] A function $f(x)=\big( f_1(x),\cdots, f_m(x)\big)^\top:U\to\RR^m$ with an open subset $U\subseteq\RR^m$, is called real-analytic on U, if for each $x_0\in U$, the function $f_i(x)$ can be represented by a convergent power series in some neighborhood of $x_0$, for all $i=1,\cdots,m$. \end{definition} Many activation functions and components of neural networks are real-analytic.
+For example: \begin{corollary} Any product, sum, and composition of softmax, tanh, sigmoid, GELU, SiLU, polynomial, $\tau_\epsilon$, and exponential functions, is real-analytic. \end{corollary} -0.1in The above corollary implies that feedforward layers using tanh, GELU, or SiLU, as well as attention layers with softmax or linear activation, are real-analytic.
 Consequently, architectures such as transformers, residual networks, and feedforward networks built with real-analytic activations and normalizations are themselves real-analytic.